-After reviewing this course, you will be able to set up your User Profile, access databases which you have been invited to, and understand the difference between Nextpoint Review and Prep.
+After reviewing this course, you will be able to set up your User Profile, access databases which you have been invited to, and understand the difference between Nextpoint Discovery and Litigation.
 If you are an Account Administrator, you will also be able to add users to the account, create projects and databases, and start working in the software.

 Setup your User Profile